jlnevill/Lens-Tools/README.md

 mode.

 X2D II Lens Crop Calculator — a standalone HTML tool for Hasselblad X2D 100C photographers.
-Pick a reference lens (the field of view you want to match) and a longer selected lens (what you actually have mounted).
-The tool calculates the exact sensor crop area and pixel dimensions needed on the X2D II to match the reference framing.
+You have a lens mounted (e.g., 25V) but want the look of a different focal length (e.g., 38V).
+The tool calculates the exact sensor crop and tells you what print and screen size that crop delivers at your chosen DPI.

 All are offered "as-is", I hope you find them useful!